 How can I make a program reading stdin run in the background on Linux?

-by emilia_hackett , in category: General Help , 8 months ago
+by emilia_hackett , in category: General Help , a year ago

 How can I make a program reading stdin run in the background on Linux?